Audi Q4 e-tron: Overview

-The Q4 e-tron was first shown as a near-series concept vehicle at Geneva Motor Show in 2019.
+The Q4 e-tron was first shown as a near-series concept vehicle at the Geneva Motor Show in 2019.
 Positioned in what Audi calls the "heart of the market", the compact SUV segment, its length of 4.58 m is slightly shorter than that of the Audi Q5, although Audi claims that the Q4 e-tron offers comparable interior space.
 With 86 cm, the front overhangs are relatively short, allowing for a wheelbase of 2.76 m while maintaining more compact overall dimensions.

 Much of the exterior design such as the spoilers in front of the front wheel arches, the rear spoiler or the bars below the headlights was introduced with vehicle aerodynamics in mind.
 The Q4 e-tron achieves a drag coefficient of 0.26 in the Sportback version, which is worsened to 0.28 for the regular roofline model.
-Wheel sizes between 19 and 21 inch are offered.
+Wheel sizes between 19 and 21 inches are offered.

 Optional features include an augmented reality head-up display and an 11.6 in infotainment screen, which can be controlled via voice commands.

 The boot (trunk) holds 520 L of space, which is extended to 1,490 L when folding down the second row seats (40:20:40 split) whereas the Sportback versions obtain 535/1,460 L.